 THEN: Initially, National Socialism was just that.
 It was socialist and anti-capitalist.
 Eventually, Hitler was introduced to wealthy industrialists who wanted to fund the Nazis as a way to stop the communists who in 1919 had staged a failed revolution in Germany, but who still represented a threat by taking over city governments and even the state of Bavaria.
 Hitler never did receive a significant amount of money from industrialists, but he revised the party's stance and instituted fascism and corporatism, that is, the creation of industries into cartels and workers into labor unions, both with state oversight.
 The Nazis modeled their economics on the fascist system in Italy.
 (So did Roosevelt's New Dealers.)
 Mussolini, the Italian dictator, was initially a Marxist who realized that Italy would not obtain foreign investment as a communist nation, so he invented fascism.
 In Nazi Germany, corporatism meant that businesses would be subsumed into industry-wide organizations under government oversight.
 Likewise, independent unions were destroyed, and then workers were "encouraged" to join government approved unions.
 Even artists were herded into state organizations, such as "The Union of National Socialist Stage and Movie Artists."

 NOW: The Obama administration publicly disdains capitalism and regularly blames Wall Street financiers and private industries, such as "big oil", or shadowy speculators for society's economic woes.
 Despite that, Wall Street and other industries contributed heavily to the Democratic Party and Obama in 2008.
 It's similar to a protection racket.
 If they don't pay the Democratic Party, there will be consequences.
 (Nice little business you have there.
 Shame if something happened to it.)
-In return, they are rewarded with bailouts and awarded with government contracts to achieve administration industrial policy, another feature of fascism.
+In return, they are rewarded with bailouts and awarded with government contracts or subsidies to achieve administration industrial policy, another feature of fascism.
 Just consider how many companies that made financial contributions to Obama's election campaign were given billions of dollars in contracts to create "green energy."
 (Virtually all, such as Solyndra, the solar panel maker, have gone bankrupt.)

 Moreover, the administration has created more bureaucracies to regulate the economy and businesses, taken over some companies, such as GM, where the government even fired the CEO, and has issued a flood of regulations that ensure only big businesses have the resources and armies of lawyers to remain in compliance.
 The creation of de facto big business cartels thereby ensure profits and limited competition, provided they do business in accordance with government policy.
 GM, for example, has produced the Chevy Volt, a car so expensive that its manufacturing cost is subsidized by the taxpayers, even though it has virtually no buyers.